AffiliateWP/affiliatewp-affiliate-area-tabs/readme.txt

 > This plugin requires [AffiliateWP](https://affiliatewp.com/ "AffiliateWP") in order to function.

 Affiliate Area Tabs allows you to add custom tabs to AffiliateWP's Affiliate Area.
 Each tab is linked to a WordPress page making it exceptionally easy to add and manage the tab's content.
 Pages assigned to a tab are only viewable to affiliates.
-Since version 1.8 of AffiliateWP it's possible to remove any of the existing tabs in the Affiliate Area (Affiliate URLs, Statistics etc).

 Affiliate Area Tabs allows you to: